mjhorvath/GearHead-Loading-Screens/readme.md

 1. sphere.inc by Shuhei Kawachi
 1. grasspatch.inc by Josh English
 1. SPACE AGE TrueType font
-1. Joseph Hewitt for most of the mecha models, except for items like the hovercraft which I got from TurboSquid, as well as my own Lego models.
+1. Joseph Hewitt for most of the mecha models, except for items like the hovercraft which I got from TurboSquid, as well as my own LDraw models.
 1. Raumschiff5.inc, Horus.inc by Frank Bruder
 1. eagle.pov, vulture.pov from the Object Collection